List of Bones characters: Russ Brennan

 Russ Brennan (seasons 1–3), born Kyle Keenan, is Temperance Brennan's older brother.
-When Russ was 7, his parents Max and Ruth Keenan changed the whole family's identities to hide and protect them from a gang of bank robbers with whom Max and Joy previously worked.
+When Russ was 7, his parents Max and Ruth Keenan changed the whole family's identities to hide and protect them from a gang of bank robbers with whom Max and Ruth previously worked.
 12 years later, shortly after the disappearance of their parents, he abandoned Temperance when he was nineteen and she was fifteen years old, due to Temperance's seeming rejection of his efforts to keep the two of them as a family.
 After he left home, Russ committed various misdemeanors and felonies.
 He worked as a mechanic in North Carolina, where he became involved with a woman called Amy Hollister, and took on her two daughters Emma & Hayley Hollister as his own.
 However, after his father resurfaces in "Judas on a Pole", in season 2, he went off-grid so he could pay for Hayley's medical bills.
 Russ resurfaced during the course of "The Knight on the Grid", in season 3, after learning his stepdaughter Hayley had been hospitalized again with complications related to her cystic fibrosis; he was arrested by Booth and sentenced to thirty days in the county jail, with the term of his probation extended and amended to include the wearing of an ankle monitor.
 In the following episode, "The Santa in the Slush", the Brennans agree to hold a small family get-together, and to keep Emma & Hayley unaware of Russ being in jail, Russ is allowed to come in civilian clothes instead of prison garb.
 Russ is mentioned in "The Goop on the Girl", in season 5, by Max, who explains to Temperance that Russ is spending that Christmas with his in-laws (Amy's parents).
 In the season 11 episode "High Treason in the Holiday Season", Brennan mentions that, that year, Max was spending Thanksgiving with Russ' family.
 Russ was last mentioned in season 12 episode 8 ("The Grief and the Girl") when Temperance comments that she has scheduled her father's memorial for a time months away so that Russ could attend.